hashicorp/learn-terraform-provision-gke-cluster/README.md

 ## Authenticate to Kubernetes Dashboard

-To access the Kubernetes dashboard, you need to provide an authorization token.
+To view the Kubernetes dashboard, you need to provide an authorization token.
 Authenticating using `kubeconfig` is **not** an option.
 You can read more about it in the [Kubernetes documentation](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/#accessing-the-dashboard-ui).